nvhoanganh/demotron-anthony/README.md

 # to Add Node Js APM Agent:
 # from inside front-end folder, install NR nodejs APM agent
+# IMPORTANT: modify the Dockerfile and change FROM node:10-alpine to FROM node:12-alpine
+# IMPORTANT: modify server.js and add require("newrelic") to first line

 cd sock-shop/front-end
 npm install newrelic